pvcraven/networking-down-under-book/source/chapter_08/chapter_08.rst

 What the original SMTP didn't plan for was misuse.
 When you connect to an SMTP server, you don't have to authenticate who you are.
-A person can use any “open” SMTP server and use it to send mail to anyone else.
-The “from” line on an e-mail is just a blank.
+A person can use any "open" SMTP server and use it to send mail to anyone else.
+The "from" line on an e-mail is just a blank.
 You can put anything in there.
 There's no authentication.
 It is as easy to make an e-mail look like it came from the President of the U.S. as anyone else.

 This lack of foresight quickly made e-mail a mess.
-People created “blacklists” that identified email servers that send out spam.
+People created "blacklists" that identified email servers that send out spam.
 Over 100 of these blacklists exist, and if your e-mail server lands on one, no one will accept your e-mail.
 (You can research these.)
 Even with blacklists, spam was starting to make e-mail unusable.
 Eventually